-- 1. A student must have an attendance rate of at least 90% for all programme components.
-If a student fails to comply with this obligation, he/she will not be assessed for the study component in question. - 2.
+- All courses are subject to a student attendance requirement of 90%.
+How this attendance is interpreted and given shape to the study programme must be clearly described in the study guide and must be maintained.
+If the student has not fulfilled this attendance obligation, the student cannot be assessed and the part cannot be completed. - 2.
 If a student has an active attendance rate of less than 90% but more than 70%, the teacher after consulting with the artistic director, can still decide in the light of personal circumstances (like sickness, physical, sensory or other functional disorders, exceptional family circumstances or pregnancy see also article 12 paragraph 3) to admit the student to the assessment or evaluation. - 3.
-If during a semester a student has not complied with the attendance rate as specified in paragraph 1 for one or more subjects, the reasons and consequences of this absenteeism will be discussed during the integral assessment.
+If during a semester a student has not complied with the attendance rate as specified in paragraph 1 for one or more subjects, the reasons and consequences of this absenteeism will be discussed during the integral assessment and recorded in the report.
 In such a case the term review meeting may decide to bar the student from taking part in the integral assessment. which will prevent the granting of study credits.
-The meeting decides whether, and if so how, this backlog can be made up. - 4.
-If a student has a valid reason for not being able to complete an individual subject, the term review meeting will decide how this can be resolved.
+The meeting decides whether, and if so how, this backlog can be made up.

+- 4. If a student has a valid reason for not being able to complete an individual subject, the term review meeting will decide how this can be resolved.
 Personal reasons as described in paragraph 2 and circumstances beyond one's control qualify as valid reasons. - 5.
-If a student is prevented from taking part in one or more meetings due to the absence of a teacher, he/she will be deemed to have attended.
+If a student is prevented from taking part in one or more meetings due to the absence of a teacher, they will be deemed to have attended.